-1. Utilizing a technology protection measure that

-blocks or filters Internet access for minors and adults to certain visual depictions that are child pornography; crime; violence; intolerance; obscenity; profanity; rude and disrespectful language; inflammatory, threatening, or abusive, text, graphics, or video imagery; and any other items harmful to minors with respect to use by minors, or determined inappropriate for use by minors by the Board.
+- 1. Utilizing a technology protection measure that blocks or filters Internet access for minors and adults to certain visual depictions that are obscene, child pornography, harmful to minors with respect to use by minors, or determined inappropriate for use by minors by the Board. - 2.
+Maintaining and securing a usage log for users - 3.
+Monitoring online activities of minors.